lpmi-13/adamleskis.com/README.md

 ## basic security and a11y testing

-- for security tests, run `npm test:security`
+- for security tests, `npm run test:security`

 (you might need to follow the instructions in https://github.com/lirantal/is-website-vulnerable to build the docker container used in the test)

+- for a11y tests, `npm run test:headless`

 ## highlights